 CaLsol detection in imported parsley seed (NSW)

-A bacterial plant pathogen, Candidatus Liberibacter solanacearum (CaLsol), has been detected in the Italian Giant variety of imported parsley seed.
+A bacterial plant pathogen, Candidatus Liberibacter solanacearum (CaLsol), was detected in the Italian Giant variety of imported parsley seed in 2017.
 These seeds originated in France.
 However, they were imported through a supplier in Italy.

 Impatiens necrotic spot virus